hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

 C)
 D)

-# Info
+# General Info
+- To procede, find "main" MATLAB code.

-1)  Sizing Paper
+# Info: Sizing Paper

-Approach #2 was used to generate the results of the sizing paper Approach #1 is very slow for some scenarios in which a lot of binary vector needs to be optimized.
+- Approach #2 was used to generate the results of the sizing paper.
+- Approach #1 is very slow for some scenarios in which a lot of binary vector needs to be optimized.

-To procede, find "main" MATLAB code.
+- Approach #1, scenario #3 with eta<>1: The formulation was not explained for the sake of brevity in the Sizing paper.
+The full explanation is now drafted in word files and uploaded in Approach #1 Folder.